Awards Criteria

 Bonus factors:

-● Certified with either organization (RSPA and PTR), and be current on their education and dues, and be in good standing with the certifying organizations
+● Certified with either organization (RSPA and PTR), and be current on their education and dues,

 ● Completed a USTA High Performance program

-● Give back by coaching Section or National Team Events, or volunteering time at community events
+● Give back by coaching Section or National Team Events, or volunteering time at community

 USTA JUNIOR TEAM TENNIS ORGANIZER

-This award will be presented to one individual USTA Junior Team Tennis organizer who has helped expand an existing USTA Junior Team Tennis program or has developed a new USTA Junior Team Tennis program.
+This award will be presented to one USTA Junior Team Tennis coach or manager who has made a

 Criteria to consider when nominating are: